doriantaylor/rb-graph-sugiyama/README.md

   process, potentially generating results that vary from `dot`.

 The purpose of this module is to accumulate the ways the Sugiyama framework can vary, beginning with a reinterpretation of `dot`.
+Once the pattern is stable, it can be ported to other languages.

 ## References